Sikandar Raza: Domestic and T20 franchise career

 Opening the innings with the legendary West Indian Brian Lara and then getting great support from Elton Chigumbura, Raza took on the Matabeleland Tuskers's bowling attack.
-He then represented a Zimbabwe XI side before the Bangladesh tour to Zimbabwe started.
+He then represented a Zimbabwe XI team before the Bangladesh tour to Zimbabwe started.
 Zimbabwe XI won the two matches.

 On 3 June 2018, Raza was selected to play for the Montreal Tigers in the players' draft for the inaugural edition of the Global T20 Canada tournament.

 In October 2018, Raza was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 Later the same month, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.

 In July 2019, Raza was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.

 In December 2020, Raza was selected to play for the Southern Rocks in the 2020–21 Logan Cup.

 In December 2022, Raza was drafted by the Lahore Qalandars as their Gold Category round pick at the 2023 PSL draft.

 In December 2022, Raza was bought by the Punjab Kings in the 2023 Indian Premier League for 50 Lakhs.
 He made his IPL debut for Punjab Kings against Kolkata Knight Riders on 1 April 2023, scoring 16 off 13 balls and taking the figures of 1-25 from 3 overs.
 On 15 April 2023, he claimed his maiden IPL half-century, scoring 57 runs of 41 balls helping his team to defeat Lucknow Super Giants by 2 wickets.
 With this, he also became the first Zimbabwean player to score a half-century in IPL.

+In February 2026, Raza signed a contract to play for Worcestershire Rapids in that year's English T20 Blast.